JackMcClellan/Base-Power-Site-Survey-Tool/_docs/aws-complete-setup-guide.md

 ### 1. Get Database Connection Details

 **From RDS Console:**
-- Go to RDS → Databases → `basepower-survey-db`
+- Go to RDS → Databases → `survey-db`
 - Copy the "Endpoint" from Connectivity section
 - Note: Port is 5432